scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 HEP scientists have been interested in Python since 1993 :cite:`templon_jeffrey_2022_6353621`.
-With the release of Python 1.0.0 in 1994, a few physicists started using Python.
+With the release of Python 1.0.0 in 1994, a few physicists started exploring the use of Python.
 A year later, the ROOT project for an analysis toolkit (and framework) was released, making C++ the main language for HEP.
 The ROOT project also needed an interpreted language to driving analysis code.
 Python was rejected for this role due to being "exotic"